Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/client-assertion.md

                     }
                   ],

-        > Note: Uness you are using Key Vault, only the web application needs the certificate.

     6. Save your changes to the JSON file.

     7. Go back to the portal.
 Click **Manage Manifest** > **Upload Manifest** and upload the JSON file.

 3. Get the thumbprint of the certificate.
-You can use the MMC certificate snap-in (but see [this KB article](https://support.microsoft.com/en-us/kb/2023835)) or else run the following command:
+You can use the MMC certificate snap-in (but see [this KB article][kb2023835]) or else run the following command:

         certutil -store -user my [subject]

     where `[subject]` is the value that you specified for Subject in the PowerShell script.
 The thumbprint is listed under "Cert Hash(sha1)".
 Remove the spaces between the hexadecimal numbers.

 4. Update your app secrets.
 In Solution Explorer, right-click the Tailspin.Surveys.Web project and select **Manage User Secrets**.
-Add an entry for "Asymmetric" as shown below:
+Add an entry for "Asymmetric" under "AzureAd", as shown below:

+        {
           "AzureAd": {
             "ClientId": "[Surveys application client ID]",
-            "PostLogoutRedirectUri": "https://localhost:44300/",
+            // "ClientSecret": "[client secret]",  << Delete this entry "PostLogoutRedirectUri": "https://localhost:44300/",
-            "WebApiResourceId": "[App ID URI of your Survey.WebAPI application]", "TenantId": "[Your tenant ID]",
+            "WebApiResourceId": "[App ID URI of your Survey.WebAPI application]",
             // new:
             "Asymmetric": {
-              "CertificateThumbprint": "[Thumbprint]", // Example: "105b2ff3bc842c53582661716db1b7cdc6b43ec9"
+              "CertificateThumbprint": "[certificate thumbprint]",  // Example: "105b2ff3bc842c53582661716db1b7cdc6b43ec9"
               "StoreName": "My",
               "StoreLocation": "CurrentUser",
               "ValidationRequired": "false"
             }
+          },
+          "Redis": {
+            "Configuration": "[Redis connection string]"
+          }
+        }

     You must set `ValidationRequired` to false, because the certificate was not a signed by a root CA authority.
 In production, use a certificate that is signed by a CA authority and set `ValidationRequired` to true.

+    Also delete the entry for `ClientSecret`, because it's not needed with client assertion.

 5. In Startup.cs, locate the code that registers the `ICredentialService`.
 Uncomment the line that uses `CertificateCredentialService`, and comment out the line that uses `ClientCredentialService`: